xyproto/orbiton/README.md

 * Requires `/dev/tty` to be available.
 * `xclip` (for X) or `wl-clipboard` (for Wayland) must be installed if the system clipboard is to be used.
 * May take a line number as the second argument, with an optional `+` prefix.
-* The text will be red if a loaded file is read-only.
+* All the text will be red if a loaded file is read-only.
-* The terminal needs to be resized to show the second half of lines that are longer than the terminal width.
 * If the filename is `COMMIT_EDITMSG`, the look and feel will be adjusted for git commit messages.
 * Supports `UTF-8`, but some runes may be displayed incorrectly.
 * Can render text to PDF.